adonev/NumMethII/Assignments.md

 6. You must discuss the **computational complexity** of the algorithm/code etc. What limits the scalability/efficiency of the code.
 How could you improve it if you had more time.
 What other methods could you have used and how would they compare.

 Here are some possible projects that I am familiar with and could help you with.
 But please feel free to suggest your own:

+### Exponential Time Integration for PDEs

+In class/homework, we only used exponential time integration for spectral methods in periodic domains; in this case the linear operator in the stiff part is a diagonal matrix.
+For more general discretizations, we need to compute the action of the matrix exponential on a vector for non-diagonal matrices, best done using [polynomial Krylov methods](https://research.utwente.nl/files/5092923/memo1992.pdf) or [rational Krylov methods](http://www.guettel.com/download/rational-krylov-review.pdf).
+A good project is to try this out for an advection-diffusion equation in 1D, and then at least a diffusion equation in 2D.

+There is some useful software (feel free to use this software but make sure to understand what it does and explain briefly in your report) for [polynomial Krylov methods](https://research.utwente.nl/en/publications/a-short-guide-to-exponential-krylov-subspace-time-integration-for) in Matlab, as well as the more extensive [Expokit Fortran and Matlab library](https://www.maths.uq.edu.au/expokit/), and the Matlab [Rational Krylov Toolbox](http://guettel.com/rktoolbox/)

 ### Chaotic PDEs in 1D and 2D